 VII.
 Humanity sinned and is fallen.
 Although created in the image of God, humanity fell from fellowship with God through sin: the continuing choice of all men and women to disregard God's will in favor of their own desires.
 Because of their choice, men and women are incomplete in every aspect of personhood.

 VIII.
 Sin can be forgiven and, consistent with God's intention, creation can return to fellowship with God.
-Through sending Jesus Christ and as a result of Christ's suffering, death, and resurrection, God has provided the means for sin to be forgiven and for creation to be redeemed to eternal fellowship with God.
+Through sending Jesus Christ and as a result of Christ's suffering, death, and resurrection, God has provided the means for sin to be forgiven and for creation to be redeemed to eternal fellowship with God through simple faith and trust in the redemptive work on the cross.
 Despite humanity's corruption of God's perfect creation, God maintains a longing to restore creation and all of humanity to a perfect relationship that will continue in perpetuity

 IX.
 The church, as fellowship, is the community of the new creation.
 The church is the continuation of the body of Christ on Earth and is ordained by God to further the kingdom of God on Earth.